 Now that you know my secret, here are some tips that I found helpful.

 1. Don’t worry about the wrinkles in the vinyl.
 They won’t show up in the photos if you use your flash and place your students a few feet in front of the backdrop, at least they didn’t for us.
-When you stand a few feet in front of the vinyl, your camera will most likely place you (the subject) into the foreground of the photo, and your background will stay in the background, just like the photo on the right, below.
+When you stand a few feet in front of the vinyl, your camera will most likely place you (the subject) into the foreground of the photo, and your background will stay in the background, just like the second photo, below.

 2. Use your flash.
 In these two photos, the first was taken with a DSLR camera without the flash, and the second was taken with the flash.
 The first one looks washed out because of all the fluorescent lighting overhead, and you can see all the wrinkles in the vinyl.
 It’s very easy to see that it’s basically a vinyl picture hanging on the wall, wrinkles and all.
 See how much better the second one is?
 It just glows with warmth and looks so much more real!
 Plus, the folds in the vinyl are practically invisible, and the backdrop stays where it is supposed to stay in your field of vision: in the background.
 It’s not the solo, it’s the accompaniment, if you will 🎹 😁